 "I just think people want change, especially local people.
 I'm looking forward to trying to sort out the county council problems for the Lincolnshire taxpayers.

 Mrs Ransome added her 19-year-old son was also interested in standing in future elections.

 "Perhaps at a parish level, just to start him off.
-We shall see."'Our time has come'
+We shall see."

 The family is planning to celebrate on Friday evening, after everyone has got back from work, Mr Ransome said.